 Sedation dentistry is perfect for those who experience an overwhelming sense of panic and anxiety when going to the dentist.
 In addition, many people simply would rather “not be there” while we do their dental treatment.
 Any type of procedure you need can be done under sedation in a relaxing and comfortable manner.
-You’ll have very little memory of your appointment and awake refreshed and feeling good.
+You’ll have very little memory of your appointment and wake up refreshed and feeling good.

 Sedation dentistry allows for faster treatment because in most cases all your needs can be taken care of in as little as one visit.
 This is far better than having to take off work many, many times to have only 1 or 2 things done at each visit.
 This solves both the fear and the time problems for most people.
+Ultimately, sedation dentistry places patients into an extremely relaxed state that calms both the body and mind.
+Although patients can freely communicate with the dentist during their procedure, many people drift off during treatment and do not remember the details of their experience.
+With oral conscious sedation, patients can put their fears of the dentist behind them, take care of their oral health, and maintain a beautiful smile.

 Sedation Dentistry Frequently Asked Questions